lopezdsr/sql-query/sqlref/sql_functions.md

 lag(input[, offset[, default]]) - Returns the value of <code>input</code> at the <code>offset</code>th row
 before the current row in the window.
 The default value of <code>offset</code> is 1 and the default value of <code>default</code> is null.
 If the value of <code>input</code> at the <code>offset</code>th row is null, null is returned.
-If there is no such offset row (e.g., when the offset is 1, the first row of the window does not have any previous row), <code>default</code> is returned.
+If no such offset row exists (for example, when the offset is 1, the first row of the window does not have any previous row), <code>default</code> is returned.